bookmarks

 You spot a brilliant thread on personal finance, a recipe you want to try this weekend, or a coding tutorial that looks perfect for your next project.
 You hit save.
 You feel a small rush of productivity.
 Then you close the app and never think about it again.

 Sound familiar?
 If it does, you are not alone.
-According to internal data from multiple social platforms, the overwhelming majority of saved posts are never revisited.
-We treat the save button like a "read later" promise, but the follow-through rate is dismal.
+Saving is effortless; going back almost never happens.
+We treat the save button like a "read later" promise, but the follow-through rarely comes, and the reason is more psychological than logistical.

 What is actually happening